 Besides this local lists each transaction is additionally sorted into a global transaction list.
 There is only a single global list in the simulator which is sorted in increasing time stamp order similar to the local lists.
 While the global list is used to determine the sequence in which the transactions are assigned to the corresponding readers the local lists are used to implement the transport and inertial delay mechanisms.

-The actual structure of the driver_info
+The actual structure of the driver_info class is defined by the

 kernel and therefore only parts which are relevant to the code